Irishness/lightbox_popups/README.md

 Purpose:

 The goal is to create a dead simple library - for either experienced developers or those who know little to no coding - to easily build lightboxes.

-		Create a lightbox with only two simple lines of code:

 What you can do: